Trigger one flow based on the execution of another flow.

-Flow triggers allows you to trigger a flow after another flow execution, enabling event-driven patterns.
+A Flow trigger runs a flow after another flow completes, enabling event-driven workflows and dependencies across teams.

 yaml